core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The server hosting the topic-data resource may have to handle a potentially large number of publishers and subscribers at the same time.
 This means it could become overwhelmed if it receives too many publications in a short period of time.

 In this situation, if a publisher is sending publications too fast, the server SHOULD return a 4.29 (Too Many Requests) response {{RFC8516}}.
 As described in {{RFC8516}}, the Max-Age option {{RFC7252}} in this response indicates the number of seconds after which the client may retry.
-The broker MAY also stop dispatching messages from that publisher for the indicated time.
+The server MAY also stop dispatching messages from that publisher for the indicated time.

 When a publisher receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.